DreasL02/NeuralNetworkAccelerator/README.md

 This is done for each neuron in the layer.
 The process is then repeated for each layer in the network, resulting in large amounts of matrix multiplications.

-The computation in a layer can be represented by the following formula
+The computation in a layer can be represented by the following formula:

 ```
-y = f(W * x + b)
+Y = f(W * X + B)
 ```

-Where y is the output of the layer, f is the activation function, W is the weight matrix, x is the input matrix and b is the bias matrix.
+Where Y is the output of the layer, f is the activation function, W is the weight matrix, X is the input matrix and B is the bias matrix.
 Examples of activation functions are the sigmoid function and the rectified linear unit (ReLU) function.

 The ReLU function is the most commonly used activation function, and